-In this blog post, we'll start by explaining how outgoing goods inspections are typically performed and why they're important for businesses.
-We show the dangers of manual checklists and explain how digitization of the process can save costs.
+In this article, we'll explain how outgoing goods inspections are typically performed and why they're important for businesses.
+We talk about the risks of using manual checklists and explain how digitizing them can save costs.

 The outgoing goods inspection is an important and often underestimated area of manufacturing companies such as machine and plant manufacturers.
 It is the last stop in the company before the goods make their way to the customer.